andreariba/DeepCycle/README.md

 ```

 where you have to substitute the input_data with the anndata that you can find on Zenodo.
-To reproduce the human fibroblasts, results you have to run the DeepCycle on the subpopulation identified by the leiden clustering as 0, change the gene_list to the human cell cycle GO annotation and choose as initial gene MELK.
+To reproduce the results for the human fibroblast, you have to run the DeepCycle on the subpopulation identified by the leiden clustering as 0, change the gene_list to the human cell cycle GO annotation and choose as initial gene MELK.

 ### Dependencies